The Myrrors interview

-In the past few years we've seen a vinyl revival and lately there is an interest in releasing music on tapes, which was a few years back pretty much dead.
-What's you opinion about old music formats coming back to live?
+In the past few years we’ve seen a vinyl revival and lately there is an interest in releasing music on tapes.
+What’s you opinion about old music formats coming back to life?

 Human beings are tactile animals, and real musicians will always be artists who often tend to get excited about presentation.
 The cursed economic side of music is always changing, and rarely for the better, but I think a re-emphasis on the value inherent in these formats has the chance to let musicians reclaim some of the earnings they are losing out on through media uploading and sharing sites.
 Throw a download code into a cassette tape and people might get excited about paying musicians for their work again, as you get something to bring home with you.

 Let’s end this interview with some of your favorite albums.
 Have you found something new lately you would like to recommend to our readers?